 The square root of 505 is about 22.4722050542.

 The cubic root of 505 is about 7.9633742418.

-The spelling of 505 in words is "five hundred five", and is thus an aban number and an oban number.
+The spelling of 505 in words is "five hundred five", and thus it is an aban number and an oban number.